yanivgal/bitext_support_sidekick/README.md

 - 📝 Summarized user memory (profile, preferences, interests)
 - 🧭 Next Query Recommender (interactive, LLM-powered)

+> **Note:** This implementation focuses on the core LangGraph requirements and new bonus features.
+The original reactive/plan thinking modes from part 1 have been replaced with the more sophisticated LangGraph workflow architecture.

 ## Architecture & DDD Structure

 The application follows a modular, domain-driven architecture: